lea10k/Exam-project/README.md

 ## How to execute the built file created on Windows for MacOS
 1. Decompremise the TAR file
-2. Open a terminal and enter the following command: cd built.app/Contents/MacOS
+2. Open a terminal and enter the following command: cd built.app/Contents/MacOS You may need to adjust the command to navigate to the “MacOS” directory, depending on where you saved the TAR file.
-3. Enter the following command: chmod -R 755 game
+4. Enter the following command: chmod -R 755 game
-4. Now you can double click on the built application and the game should run.
+5. Now you can double click on the built application and the game should run.
 Force execute the file if your anti-virus program blocks the execution.